-Dissertation expectation is that students will work on dissertation during interim between semesters.
-Therefore, the grade of IP is given until the start of the next semester at which point the dissertation chair changes the grade to Pass, provided that the student has passed the Dissertation Proposal for PSYC 798 progressed on securing RERB approval and initiated data collection for PSYC 799, and submitted a bound dissertation for PSYC 800.
+Dissertation expectation is that students will work on dissertation during breaks between semesters.
+Therefore, the grade of IP is given until the start of the next semester at which point the dissertation chair changes the grade to Pass, provided that the student has passed the Dissertation Proposal for PSYC 798 progressed on securing RERB approval and initiated data collection for PSYC 799 and submitted an electronic copy of the dissertation for PSYC 800.